 (Psst, if you don’t know the one phrase you should tell students, you might want to read this article.)

-Character Education Lesson Plans – Table of Contents
+Character Education / Perseverance Lesson Plans – Table of Contents

 - What is Character Education?